veasia/revX/README.md

  4.3. replaceValue(selector, replace1,replace2)

-to clean a string, useful to get correct currency
+used to clean a string

  4.4. getListProductId(selector,regex)